Central Branch/Hempstead Branch /Central Extension/Garden City Secondary

 PLAINEDGE

 CENTRAL R.R.
-DEPOT APPEARS ON MAP OF PLAIN EDGE AT MASSAPEQUA RD.
+DEPOT APPEARS ON MAP OF PLAINEDGE AT MASSAPEQUA RD.
 (LATER HICKSVILLE RD.
 RT.
 107).
 NO INFORMATION REGARDING PASSENGER SVC.

 DISCONTINUED AS STATION STOP _?
 BECAME END OF TRACK 4.8 MILES EAST OF SALISBURY PLAINS STATION (NEAR HICKSVILLE RD.
 RT.
 107) PER ETT #9, EFF.
 6/19/1938.
 WAS LOCATION OF MANURE SIDING.
 LAST USED IN 1939.
-TRACKS STILL IN PLACE PER ETT #2 EFF: 06/21/42 ALTHOUGH SEVERED BY CONSTRUCTION OF WANTAGH STATE PKY.
-NO LONGER LISTED ON ETT #3, EFF.
-09/20/1942.
-Research: Dave Keller
+TRACKS STILL IN PLACE PER ETT #2 EFF: 06/21/1942 ALTHOUGH SEVERED BY CONSTRUCTION

 CENTRAL PARK